-As a result, LF Remap capable fuels layers better represent active and potential wildfire behavior on the current landscape.Changing the mapping approach for fuels in disturbed areas - LANDFIRE introduces "Capable" Fuel - a summary of the new mapping process, called "capable" fuels.
+As a result, LF Remap capable fuels layers better represent active and potential wildfire behavior on the current landscape.Vegetation dynamics models: a comprehensive set for natural resource assessment and planning in the U.S.

 LF Remap production began in 2017 with products released by LF Geographic Areas (GeoAreas).
 There are six GeoAreas for the Contiguous United States (CONUS), and one each for Alaska, Hawaii, and the insular areas.
 Starting with the Northwest in early 2019, LF Remap releases will continue incrementally through 2021.

 The LF team at the USGS Earth Resources Observation and Science (EROS) Center used the latest data and processing techniques to produce new vegetation, fuels, and fire regime base layers for the LF Remap data product suite, representing a circa 2016 ground condition.

 LF Remap improvements include: